-4. Identification Labels (sew or use a safety pin, no straight pins may be used to attach these items)
+8. Identification Labels (sew or use a safety pin, no straight pins may be used to attach these items)

 a.
-Type or print on 3" x 21/2" piece of cloth: Class Number, County or District, Name.
+Type or print on 3" x $2\frac{1}{2}$ " piece of cloth: Class Number, County or District, Name and number of pieces in exhibit, ie 1 of 2, 2 of 2.

 b.
-Attach labels on inside of garment (back of neck, center back of waistband, or left end of apron band).
+Attach labels on inside of garment with a safety pin or corner stitches(back of neck, center back of waistband, or left end of apron band).
 Label each piece.

-6. The exhibitor is encouraged to attach an index card or photo, no larger than 4" x 6" with the entry form to give the judge any information which the exhibitor thinks would be helpful for the judge to know and could include care information.
+9. The exhibitor is encouraged to attach an index card or photo, no larger than 4" x 6" with the entry form to give the judge any information which the exhibitor thinks would be helpful for the judge to know and could include care information.
 If your exhibit qualifies for the Wool Award, please indicate you would like your exhibit considered and share wool percentage on the card.

-7. Include name and county/district on all educational exhibits.
+10. Include name and county/district on all educational exhibits.